 The Big-Brained Superheroes Club (The BBSC) at Yesler Community Center is on a mission to tap into the hidden strengths that all young people have through the interdisciplinary exploration of Science, Technology, Engineering, Art, and Mathematics (STEAM).
 In short, we’re a scrappy bunch of community-minded innovators and barrier-breakers, leveraging our real-life superpowers (such as our Leadership, Teamwork, and Sense of Adventure) to invent and make our way to a better world.

-Join any one of our meetings, on Mondays and Wednesdays from 5pm to 7pm, and you’ll probably encounter around 15 young Big-Brained Superheroes and a few sidekicks ready to lead you in the Big-Brained Superhero club oath.
+Join any one of our afterschool meetings, on Mondays and Wednesdays from 5pm to 7pm, and you’ll probably encounter around 12 young Big-Brained Superheroes and a few sidekicks ready to lead you in the Big-Brained Superhero club oath, help you build an electric circuit, learn about digital logic and computers, or maybe even just hang out while doing homework.

 Tendimus.
 Discimus.
 Facimus.